zenzjtech/vscode-utilities/README.md

 These features help you quickly clean up, refactor, or reuse code without having to manually select large blocks of text.

-### 🧭 S-expression Navigation (Emacs-like)
+### 🧭 S-expression Navigation and Selection (Emacs-like)

-The extension provides Emacs-like S-expression navigation commands with enhanced visual feedback:
+The extension provides Emacs-like S-expression navigation and selection commands with enhanced visual feedback:

+#### Navigation Commands
 - **Forward S-expression**: Navigate to the end of the next balanced expression
 - **Backward S-expression**: Navigate to the beginning of the previous balanced expression

+#### Selection Commands
+- **Mark S-expression**: Select the current or next balanced expression
+- **Mark Parent S-expression**: Select the parent expression that contains the current cursor position
+- **Expand Selection to Parent S-expression**: Expand the current selection to include the parent expression

-These features help programmers quickly navigate through code by treating code as structured expressions (like Lisp S-expressions), jumping between balanced delimiters such as parentheses, brackets, and braces, as well as identifiers and literals.
+These features help programmers quickly navigate and manipulate code by treating code as structured expressions (like Lisp S-expressions), jumping between balanced delimiters such as parentheses, brackets, and braces, as well as identifiers and literals.

 The enhanced visual feedback system provides:
 - Visual highlighting of the source and target positions